mburakergenc/UsingComposerWithLaravel/README.md

 How to Install Composer
 ========================
-Go to https://getcomposer.org/doc/00-intro.md/.
-Select the version that you want do download.
+Go to https://getcomposer.org/doc/00-intro.md and select the version that you want do download.
 In my case I'm using mac, so continue with the mac version.

 Open up your terminal and write the following command.